 Discussion: Was this activity easy or difficult?
 How did they work as a team?
 What was their process?
 Were there some items that they knew where they went faster than others/ Which items were the easiest to sort?
 The hardest?
 What other items/spheres would you add to this list?

-Sorting by Seasons Images page 1
+Sorting by Seasons Images

-Sorting by Seasons Images page 2
+Sorting by Seasons Images

-Activity: Everyday Spheres
+After Reading: Everyday Spheres

 Grades: Pre-Kindergarten - Second Grade

 Materials: Spheres All Year, Everyday Spheres worksheet, pencil, crayons/colored pencils/markers